How to validate your startup idea - 7 methods explained

 2. Lean Market Validation

 Jim Semick, co-founder of ProductPlan, created the lean market validation.
-While similar to the Harvard Business School methodology, the lean market validation has more steps and is meant for rapidly testing a startup idea.
+While similar to the Harvard Business School methodology, the lean market validation process has more steps and is meant for rapidly testing a startup idea.

 1. Write down the product concept.
 Write down assumptions that you can easily go out and test.